s-raza/cookiecutter-poetry-config-management/README.md

 2. *Connecting to SQLITE*

-    If the activated database setting has a 'sqlite' key, it's value is assigned as the file name in the connection string for SQLITE
+    If the activated database setting has a 'sqlite' key, it's value is assigned as the file name for the SQLITE file in the connection string for it.